semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 # Full reproduction of the thesis steps

 It is assumed that the data has been prepared sufficiently.
-The fastest way to do that is to run the script that creates all datasets for the crossvalidation:
+The fastest way to do that is to run the script that creates all datasets for the cross-validation:

 ```
 bash ../temporal-data/scripts/create_all_datasets.bash